The Dutch business climate and culture

 Startup infrastructure

 The Dutch residence permit for foreign startups makes it easier for innovative foreign entrepreneurs to start a business in the Netherlands.
-There are also several mentoring and coaching organisations and programmes that provide guidance, advice or funding to startups.
-Some of these operate nationally, like Techleap.nl, some act regionally.
-Furthermore, we have the 30% ruling in the Netherlands.
-This is a tax advantage for highly skilled migrants who are entitled to a reduction of income tax and can receive up to 30% of their income tax-free.
+There are also several mentoring and coaching organisations and programmes that provide guidance, advice, or funding to startups.
+Some of these operate on a national level, like Techleap.nl, others act regionally.

 The Dutch business climate is progressive.
 Reliability and honesty are both highly valued in the workplace.
 For example, being late at an appointment is considered unacceptable.
-The Dutch like to get things done, thus structure and planning is often an important element within the business strategy.
-You will notice that hierarchy is only subtly present in most workplaces and Dutch employees are often expected to work independently.
+The Dutch like to get things done; so structure and planning are often an important element within the business strategy.
+Dutch society is relatively egalitarian and accepting of difference.
+This is reflected in the horizontal hierarchy and informal workplace culture found in most companies.
+Dutch employees are often expected to work independently.

 Formalities

-The communication between colleagues is often informal.
-Men and women are treated equally.
+Communication between colleagues is often informal.
+Men and women are generally treated equally.
+The Dutch style of communication is very direct with people often quick to express their opinions.
+This can come across as rude to some foreigners.
 When it comes to introducing yourself to others, the most common way of greeting is a handshake.
 It is also considered normal to knock on the door before entering an occupied space.
-Lastly, depending on your job title and the occasion, dress codes usually range from business casual to formal.
+Depending on your job title and the occasion, dress codes usually range from business casual to formal.

 More information

-Learn more about the Dutch culture and business climate by watching our webinar.
+Learn more about the Dutch culture and business climate by watching our webinar Dutch business climate and culture.
 Together with a foreign entrepreneur and a startup expert, we discuss which cultural matters are important to take into account when doing business in the Netherlands.
 You can also visit our page about Dutch life and personal matters for basic information about living in the Netherlands.

 Other resources